Banji Banzaburō: Banji and Banzaburō

 Another manuscript with a similar title, Yamadachi kongen no maki (山立根元之巻), splits the character of Banji Banzaburō into the elder Banji (磐司) and the younger Banzaburō (万三郎) — two brothers who lived on the Banji-iwa (磐司岩) overlooking Futakuchi Canyon in Mutsu Province.
 One night, a heavily pregnant woman appeared at the door of Banji's cabin.
 Banji took her in cared for her.
-She said that she had asked for shelter at Banzaburō's cabin, but he had harshly turned her away in accordance with the code of the matagi, which considered childbirth unclean.
+She said that she had asked for shelter at Banzaburō's cabin, but he had harshly turned her away in accordance with the ancient code of the matagi, which considered childbirth unclean.
 Banji respected Banzaburō's dedication to the code, but felt that he had also done the right thing in showing kindness.

 The next morning, the woman safely delivered her baby.
 In thanks, she taught Banji a hunter's prayer — to say "Banji" three times when entering the mountains for a good catch of game.
 Then the woman revealed that she was a spirit of the mountains (山の神, yama no kami) and disappeared.
 Thereafter, Banji always had more success on his hunts than did Banzaburō.

 Some versions of this story have the mysterious woman received by Banji Banzaburō himself.
-Banji, who is said to have ruled the land around the Banji-iwa as either the lord of a manorial estate or as a forest warden (山守り, yamamori), is said to have cooperated with Ennin to found the Risshaku-ji.
+Banji, who is said to have ruled the land around the Banji-iwa as either the lord of a manorial estate or as a forest ranger (山守り, yamamori), is said to have cooperated with Ennin to found the Risshaku-ji.

 Yanagita Kunio suggested that the name "Banji" was actually a corruption of banjin (磐神, spirit of the mountain crags).